 A former colleague facing his third layoff in 4 years believes he’s identified the problem, “companies are looking for that purple squirrel, which closes off so many opportunities for otherwise extremely qualified executives.”
-He was not referring those scurrying critters, but to the definition known best within the HR world as the perfect person for the job – the immaculate and utterly flawless candidate with ideal experience and endless skills.
+He was not referring to those scurrying critters, but to the definition known best within the HR world as the perfect person for the job – the immaculate and utterly flawless candidate with ideal experience and endless skills.
 Why are they searching for something that doesn’t exist?
 Because they can.

 "Inherent in its refusal to compromise, purple squirrel hunting has only increased the time it takes for corporations to fill their most coveted positions."

 In a recent Forbes article by Barbara Safani, owner of Career Solvers, executives can expect to spend “on average nine to 12 months in an executive search.”
 While severance and

 savings may bridge your income gap, will you be ready for the next time in this unpredictable market?

 Chasing your tail trying to be that purple squirrel for every position you pursue is an exercise in futility.
 Purple squirrels are an illusion and the sooner employers realize they’re focused on the wrong process, the better we will all be.
 In the meantime, why not refuse to be pigeonholed by their definition of perfection?
 Why not take control of your destiny by creating your own definition of purple squirrel?